 Attempts to derive knowledge from analysis of Sanskrit or gematria on Biblical passages fail because they have no relevant information content—who would put them there?
 An omniscient god?
 To assume they have informational content and that analysis of such linguistic categories helps may let us spin our intellectual wheels industriously and produce all manner of ‘results’, but we will get nowhere in reality. (“The method of ‘postulating’ what we want has many advantages; they are the same as the advantages of theft over honest toil.
 Let us leave them to others and proceed with our honest toil.”)

 This makes sense historically, as few notations are dropped from the sky in finished form and only then assist major discoveries; rather, notations evolve in tandem with new ideas and discoveries to better express what is later recognized as essential and drop what is less important.
+Early writing or numeral systems (like Sumerian cuneiform) were often peculiar hybrid systems mixing aspects of alphabets, rebuses, syllabaries, and ideograms, sometimes simultaneously within the same system or in oddly broken ways.
+(A good guide to the wonderful and weird diversity of numeral/counting/arithmetic systems is Ifrah 2000’s The Universal History of Numbers: From Prehistory to the Invention of the Computer.)
+Could a syllabary as elegant as hangul have been invented as the first written script?
+(Probably not.)
 Leibniz’s calculus notation evolved from its origins; syntax for logics developed considerably (the proofs of Frege are much harder to read than contemporary notation, and presentations of logic are considerably aided by innovations such as truth tables); the history of Maxwell’s equations is one of constant simplification & recasting into new notation/mathematics, where they were first published in a form far more baroque of 20 equations involving quaternions and slowly evolved by Oliver Heaviside & others into the familiar 4 differential equations written using hardly 23 characters (“Simplicity does not precede complexity, but follows it.”); programming languages have also evolved from their often-bizarre beginnings like Plankalkül to far more readable programming languages like Python & Haskell.3 Even fiction genres are ‘technologies’ or ‘languages’ of tropes which must be developed: in discussing the early development of detective/mystery fiction, Moretti notes the apparent incomprehension of authors of what a “clue” is, citing the example of how early authors “used them wrong: thus one detective, having deduced that ‘the drug is in the third cup of coffee’, proceeds to drink the coffee.” (emphasis in original; see Moretti 2000/Moretti 2005/Batuman 2005)